sci-visus/OpenVisus/Docker/miniconda/README.md

 docker start -it visus_miniconda_install
 ```

-If you have issues or need to customize the installation, log into the container using:
+By default, the apache server is started.
+If you have issues or want to customize anything, start using:
 ```
 docker run -it visus_miniconda_install /bin/bash
 ```